solana-labs/solana-program-library/docs/src/name-service.md

 - A name can have a parent name that is identified by the address of its record.
   The owner of the parent name (when it exists) needs to sign the issuance of the child name.
-- The data of a name registry is controlled byb the class keypair or, when it is set to `Pubkey::default()`, by the name owner keypair.
+- The data of a name registry is controlled by the class keypair or, when it is set to `Pubkey::default()`, by the name owner keypair.
 - Only the owner can delete a name registry.

 Remarks and use cases:
-- Domain name declarations: One could arbitrarly set-up a class that we can call Top-Level-Domain names.
+- Domain name declarations: One could arbitrarily set-up a class that we can call Top-Level-Domain names.
 Names in this class can only be issued with the permission of the class keypair, ie the administrator, who can enforce that TLD names are of the type `".something"`.
-From then on one could create and own the TLD `".sol"` and create a class of ".sol" sub-domains, administrating the issuance of the `"something.sol"` sub-domains that way (by setting tha parent name to the address of the `".sol"` registry).
+From then on one could create and own the TLD `".sol"` and create a class of ".sol" sub-domains, administrating the issuance of the `"something.sol"` sub-domains that way (by setting the parent name to the address of the `".sol"` registry).

 An off-chain browser extension could then, similarly to DNS, parse the user SPL